CombatCovid/website-ux-design/CONTRIB.md

 # How to contribute?
+  - Join the githuborganization start working directly on repos inside the github organization
+  - Join the [chat](https://discord.gg/HaXuRQ5) if you decide to contribute

 ## Development
 Are you experienced with this stack, or know people experienced with this stack?
 - [x] Designer(s) with frontend backend experience